egoistzty/COMP6701-DEMO/README.md

 # COMP6701-DEMO

-This is a repo includes some implementation of algorithms presented in the Advanced Algorithm Course (COMP6071) for personal study only.
+This repo includes some implementation of algorithms mentioned in the Advanced Algorithm Course (COMP6701) and is merely for personal study.